 Dixon grew up at 9,000 feet in the Rocky Mountains of Colorado.
 His childhood home was actually a log cabin that didn't get TV or radio reception more than it did.
 By the time Dixon was in his 20s he had a lot of catching up to do musically -- not knowing anything about The Stones, Dylan, Pink Floyd, Bob Marley, etc. The cabin was filled mostly with sounds of Waylon & Willie, Sons of the Pioneers, and Merle Haggard, which Dixon didn't appreciate until later in life.
 Albums like Bob Dylan's 30th anniversary concert and Return of the Grievous Angel did Dixon a great service by introducing him to a variety of artists performing songs that clicked with his musical tastes.
 He started writing his own songs.

-After a solid 8-years of studying drugs1, Dixon landed in Washington DC.
+After a solid 8-years of studying drugs, Dixon landed in Washington DC.
 It was there he wrote and recorded 2 albums.
 The first, "Bohemian Kings," was released in 2000 and established Dixon's lyrical prowess and affinity for crafting dark portrayals of lost souls and rambling spirits.
 The second album, "Silk & Cotton," builds on the styles introduced on the first album but with a few more hooks.
 It was never officially released.

 After finishing "Silk & Cotton," Dixon moved to Austin, Texas.
-Oddly, it was there he decided to take a break the artist side of music.
+Oddly, it was there he decided to take a break from the artist side of music.
 He focused his energy on the indie record label, "B.O.S.
 Music" and their first signing, Railroad Earth.
-Although Austin was rich with music Dixon loved, he moved to Philadelphia, PA within a year.
+Although Austin was rich with the music Dixon loves, he moved to Philadelphia, PA within a year.
 The music scene in Philly was a great match for Dixon.
 His unofficial hiding ended and he began popping into open mic nights to "test-drive" new material and opening a few shows for friends.

 In 2022, Dixon record 5-song EP entitled, "Parlor Trick" at Stout Studios in Fort Collins, Colorado.
-The EP includes 4 original songs and a cover of the Scott Nola's, "Bad Liver / Broken Heart."
+The EP includes 4 original songs and a cover of Scott Nolan's, "Bad Liver / Broken Heart."